So, what you should be wondering first is, wait - isn't that Aleph?

 So, is that firmly entrenched in your psyche?
 Great!

-Now you're reading vowels already, so let's get ourselves another consonant, the next letter in the Alefbet: Bet!
+Now you're reading vowels already, so let's get ourselves another consonant, the next letter in the Alephbet: Bet!
 You ready?